Women's Connection presents 'Keep Them Rolling'

 This month's special feature is Lauren Martinez, who will talk about the history and unique culture of Discount Tire, whose motto is “Making Dreams Come True.”
 The theme of her presentation is "Keep Them Rolling."

-Whether one is single or married, it is important to be comfortable knowing one's car is in good condition to drive.
+Whether one is single or married, it is important to be comfortable knowing one's car is in good condition to drive, she said.
 Martinez will discuss the varied services offered by the company as well as crucial automotive wheel and tire maintenance tips for owners, with special tips for women.

 People are also reading…